estebanrfp/iotos-lite/README.md

 # IOT OS Lite

-A Lightweight Internet of things dashboard app.
+Lightweight Internet of things dashboard responsive app for smartwatches

 Designed with a mix of transparent overlays and material design principles.